LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/walkthrough_postman-rest.rst

 GET Single Coding Event
 ^^^^^^^^^^^^^^^^^^^^^^^

 If you want to view the representation of a single entity you need to provide information to uniquely identify it in the collection.
-Since the entry point represents the collection it can be followed by an ``Id`` value in the path to *look inside the collection* and return just the corresponding entity.
+Since the entry-point represents the collection it can be followed by an ``Id`` value in the path to *look inside the collection* and return just the corresponding entity.

 .. todo:: directory path analogy, collection/individual or collection/sub-collection/individual etc